AttyC/rps-challenge/README.md

  Assistance with choosing fonts and some colours provided by Isla, 8.
 My own CSS plus fonts from Google Fonts

 ## If I had more time
 I would enable two views so each user is unable to see the other's choice.
-Deploy to Heroku.